TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/16 - Nehemiah/Nehemiah 11/Nehemiah 11.26.md

 ---

-and in Jeshua, and in Moladah, and Beth-pelet,
+and in Jeshua, and in Moladah, and Beth Pelet,